DataSF/datasf.github.io/blog/_posts/2017-01-04-something-special-happened-on-the-way-to-adopting-drains.md

 4. **Building and discovering a network of volunteers.** Ultimately, this work is inspired by engaging people in the collective care of the city.
 SFPUC is not relying solely on an “if you build it” mentality.
 Technology alone does not solve problems.
 So, they’ve been hosting volunteer events; providing tools to help adopters clear drains safely.
 In the process, they’ve also discovered that [some were already adopting drains](http://www.sfchronicle.com/bayarea/article/SF-letting-residents-adopt-name-storm-drains-to-10816481.php).

 ## Toward impact and connection

+&lt;if PUC has one, a picture of the volunteer event&gt;

 Of the close to 25,000 drains, around 1,000 have been adopted so far.
 Adopt a Drain is one tool in a toolkit SFPUC uses to limit and reduce localized flooding.
 I can’t make bold claims on Adopt A Drain’s specific impact on flooding yet, but it has done something surprising and special: inspire and connect.